 If you are preparing to perform an owner maintenance item – such as replacing an existing deck, giving the exterior a fresh coat of the same paint colors or seasonal landscaping – please proceed.
 These types of projects are not considered architectural changes.

 If you are unsure if your project requires approval, it is always best to check first – send us an email.

 All applications should include detailed, easy to understand drawings with a plot map outlining location within your property lines plus notes that include plans, elevations, construction details, colors, location, etc. as necessary to fully describe the proposed project.

 NOTE: Generic statement like, “I want to add a shed to my backyard.” or “I would like to install a fence.” can not be accepted and will delay the approval process.

 The neighbor signature page will be sent in your submission receipt.
-You may also print one out now – Neighbor Signature Form.
+You may also print one out now – Neighbor Signature Page.
 Your neighbors have the right to know of your future plans.
 Please speak with all property owners having common lot lines with your property along with property owners who may reasonably view the improvement from their property.
 This discussion is not for approval or denial of any application.
 It is simply acknowledgment of the changes you are proposing and they may click here if they wish to submit any concerns to the HOA.
 Note, the HOA will not approve most applications without this signature page – but the HOA will start the review process while signatures are being acquired.

 obtaining a plot map